joshualande/joshualande.github.io/_drafts/2014-02-07-introduction-sql-simple-examples.md

 # The GROUP BY Operator In SQL

-Now, we have seen the `SELECT`, `FROM`, `JOIN`, `ON`, and `WHERE` commands in SQL.

-There are only a couple more commands.
-Most importantly, the `GROUP BY` command is used to aggregate down a larger table to a smaller table, gaining insight from the aggregation.
+The next major command to learn in SQL is `GROUP BY`, which can be used to aggregate rows in a table.

-Supposed for example that we wanted to make a list of the number of ingredients for each recipe.
+Supposed for example that we wanted to list the number of ingredients in each recipe.
+We could do this by grouping the rows in the `recipe_ingredients` table by the recipe ID and count the number or grouped rows.
-To do that,
-we can group all of the recipe_id rows in the recipe_ingredients and then count all of the rows in each group.
-To do this in SQL:

 ```sql
 SELECT recipe_id,